annkou/OTTO_recommender_system/README.md

 # OTTO_recommender_system
-Testing &amp; creating methods from the kaggle competition about otto recommender system
+Testing &amp; creating methods for the kaggle competition about otto recommender system